Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Abstract

 \section{Abstract}

-We perform stochastic microsimulations of the dynamics of England and Wales population after the British referendum on EU membership.
-Employing the available survey data, we model demographics over the next generation, as shaped by births, deaths and international migration.
-The migration patterns between England and Wales and the rest of the EU are modified to describe various conceivable scenarios of their future relations.
-We find that Brexit will accelerate the overall population ageing and growing imbalance between workers and retirees, while reducing the fraction of women of reproductive age and the population growth.
-In the alternative scenarios in which the UK remains in the EU these effects are partially forestalled by the waves of immigration from current and prospective EU countries and their children.
+We perform stochastic microsimulations of the dynamics of England and Wales population after the British referendum on EU membership, considering different possible outcomes.
+Employing available survey data, we model the demographics of the region over the next generation, as shaped by births, deaths and international migration.
+The migration patterns between England and Wales and the remaining EU countries are modified according to the possible scenarios of their future relations.
+We find that Brexit will accelerate the overall population ageing and the deepening imbalance between workers and retirees but reduce the population growth and the fraction of women of reproductive age.
+In the alternative scenarios of remaining in the EU these effects will be partially forestalled by the influx of immigrants from current and prospective EU countries and their children.
 In all considered scenarios the native British population declines.
-Our study demonstrates that microsimulations can serve as a useful tool for evaluating and designing of the country's policies in the advent of fundamental political transformations.
+Our study demonstrates that microsimulations can be a useful tool for designing and evaluating the country's policies in the advent of fundamental transformations.